pkhoueiry/TempoMAGE/README.md

 ```

 ## Test TempoMAGE on test data
-To test the already saved model, extract `test_data.tar.xz` and `tempoMAGE_savedmodel.tar.xz` and use the following command:
+To test the already saved model, extract `testing_data.tar.xz` and `tempoMAGE_savedmodel.tar.xz` and use the following command:

 ```
 python3 test_tempoMAGE.py \